JSON-ms/www/docs/structure.md

-# Interface
+# YAML Interface
 ---

-Let's get started on building your ideal admin interface with JSON.ms!
+Let's get started on building your ideal admin panel with JSON.ms!

 ## Global Configuration
 Let's start with the global configuration.
 You can copy paste and adjust the following code in your _YAML_ interface: